 Important Things to Note

 With so many attractions crammed into Siena, visitors with only 1 day have to be a little picky with their itinerary.
-However, Siena has several attraction pass options for those who want to see the important sites and a little extra.
+However, Siena has several attraction pass options for those who want to see the important sights and a little extra.
 You can find all of the options on Siena’s official website and purchase in advance.
 Or you can buy your tickets when you visit.
 You’ll find the ticket office just outside the Duomo and there will probably be a line but it moves quickly so don’t fret!

 We chose the “OPA Si Pass” for 15 euros/person and think it’s perfect for visitors with only one day in Siena.
 It’s also the cheapest pass option so win-win!
 With the OPA Si Pass, you can visit the Duomo, Baptistery, Piccolomini Library (inside the Duomo but advertised like it’s something extra), Museo dell’Opera, and Facciatone, where you’ll find amazing views.